Home Articles Range University

 While exceptionally rare, the battery pack can fail.
 Here are the most common of those rare failures:

-- A module shorts out – This immediately drops about 4% range in the S/X, and about 20-25% in the Model 3 when the short occurs.
-While not urgent, the pack must be repaired or replaced.
+• A module shorts out – This immediately drops about 4% range in the older S/X. While not urgent, the pack must be repaired or replaced.
 This is considered a failure rather than a degradation issue.
+For newer cars, there are no modules, but groups of cells.
+Should a single cell in a group short, the fuse for that cell blows, and the group and pack should continue to work fine with neglable degredation.

 Tesla can also remotely diagnose the battery if you still have a concern.
 Battery pack repairs must be done at a Service center.
 The 1000+ pound packs need special equipment beyond what Mobile service can handle.